rokath/trice/docs/TriceV1.0Encoding.md

 * Most *Trices* are up to 16 bytes short.
 * Some *Trices* or user data are longer.
-* Zero is the most common byte but other bytes could repeated too.
+* Zero is the most common byte but other bytes could be repeated too.

 #### Legend